JoshNourse/ProcessInsightFutureBlog/Marketing/Excel_Refresh.md

+ # Complimentary Excel Refresh

-# . . .
+##  . . .
 Better than a demo

  A complementary analysis and recommendations on how to improve any single Excel spreadsheet or report for your organization.